openendurance/.github/profile/README.md

 -  Writers to help with marketing copy and web content
 -  Social media marketers to help with, well, social media marketing

-Note that we're building an ecosystem of tools, so your time might be best spent on one of our other projects.
-For example, we need UI/UX help building out our design system.
-For a look at everything we're working on, check out the [OEI organization page](https://github.com/openendurance).
+Note that we're building an ecosystem of tools, so where your time is be best spent depends on what you like to do.
+For example, we need UI/UX help building out our design system and developer help with our core SDK./ For a look at everything we're working on, check out the repositories below or the [OEI Roadmap](https://github.com/orgs/openendurance/projects/4/views/1).

 If you're interests lie outside something that can be accomplished through github–social media, for example, [email us](mailto:team@openendurance.org) to talk about how we might best collaborate.

+## Licensing of our tools

+OEI's documentation, source code, tools, and related [NPM packages](https://www.npmjs.com/settings/openendurance/packages) are typically released under either the [MIT](https://opensource.org/licenses/MIT) or [GPLv3](https://opensource.org/licenses/gpl-3.0.html) license.
+See each repository's `LICENSE` file for more info on specific licensing requirements.

+Photos used in the docs are property of their respective owners (probably @kcargile) and are subject to copyright unless otherwise specified.

 ---